superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 hybrid_chain = RetrievalQA.from_chain_type(
     llm=llm, chain_type="stuff", retriever=retriever
 )
 ```

-The value of the parameter **alpha** can be adjusted to weigh the impact of semantic and keyword searches.
+The value of the parameter **alpha** in the Weaviate retriever can be adjusted to weigh the impact of semantic and keyword searches.

-The retriever created above scores the top k  responses internally and returns the highest-scoring response.
-So, explicitly performing
-reranking may not always be necessary.
-In case there is low accuracy in the retrieved content, you can implement a reranker directly
-using libraries from Cohere or build your own custom reranking function.
-When using a reranker from [Cohere](https://cohere.com/rerank), the following changes will be made in the retriever.
+Because the retriever created above scores the top k responses internally and returns the highest-scoring response, we may not always need to explicitly perform reranking.
+In the event of low accuracy in the retrieved content, you can implement a reranker directly using libraries from Cohere, or build your own custom reranking function.
+When using a reranker from [Cohere](https://cohere.com/rerank), the following changes should be made in the retriever.

 ```python
 from langchain.retrievers import ContextualCompressionRetriever